 It has become common to use the term Unlimited Calling (or unlimited data for Internet) BUT is it truly unlimited?
 What’ve seen is that in the majority of the cases in the term of service there is a clause reserved for fair utilization and in there is spelled out the actual limits.
 With that said it’s fair to understand VOIP Providers have a reason to prevent abuse and misuse of their services.
 Having said that; consumers need to be aware of the terms of service and manage expectations correctly.

-On the other side Phone Power International Plan; right out of their sign on page show 20-hours (1200 minutes) of international calling to more than 45 countries.
+On the other side Phone Power International Plan; right out of their sign-on page show 20-hours (1200 minutes) of international calling to more than 45 countries.
 All of Phone Power’s standard plans have 5,000 minutes (83.5-hours) of either inbound/outbound calling.

-In another note Comwave Residential Home Phone plans we did found the usual disclaimer, that “unlimited usage is governed by their Fair Usage Policy” regrettably the one listed on their website is for high speed internet and not for calling.
+In another note, Comwave Residential Home Phone plans we did found the usual disclaimer, that “unlimited usage is governed by their Fair Usage Policy” regrettably the one listed on their website is for high-speed internet and not for calling.
 Though upon close inspection it is stated under the Reasonable Usable; the cap is for 3,000 minutes (50 hours) with a maximum call duration of 4-hours.

 For the majority of the residential needs a regular person will be calling one or two countries; although with limits either plan could certainly satisfy the needs.
 These two provide ample time to talk.
-One has to make sure the country you are calling is in the list the provider as designated, and if you are calling to a mobile be aware that is not always in the calling plan you signed up.
+One has to make sure the country you are calling is in the list the provider as designated, and if you are calling to mobile be aware that is not always in the calling plan you signed up.

-Also there are certain types of calls such as directory calling or operator assisted calling that are not free, or calling Yukon, Nunavut, N.W.T., Alaska and Hawaii and that is typically billed differently across VOIP providers.
+Also, there are certain types of calls such as directory calling or operator-assisted calling that are not free, or calling Yukon, Nunavut, N.W.T., Alaska, and Hawaii and that is typically billed differently across VOIP providers.

-In summary; VOIP calling plans provide a great flexibility and providing the capability to call many countries at one single flat monthly fee.
-Depending who you choose as your Provider is the monthly rate you’ll get.
+In summary; VoIP calling plans provide great flexibility and providing the capability to call many countries at one single flat monthly fee.
+Depending on who you choose as your Provider is the monthly rate you’ll get.
 However one has to do due diligence to ensure the country and the telephone numbers used frequently are indeed included.
-Furthermore there is no such a thing as an unlimited calling plan, there are generous allowances in the thousands of minutes that VoIP Providers regulate by means of “terms of service” and/or “fair usage policy” and/or “reasonable use” to prevent abuse and misuse and ensure quality of service.
+Furthermore, there is no such a thing as an unlimited calling plan, there are generous allowances in the thousands of minutes that VoIP Providers regulate by means of “terms of service” and/or “fair usage policy” and/or “reasonable use” to prevent abuse and misuse and ensure quality of service.